OpenLEADR/openleadr-python/docs/server.rst

 .. admonition:: Implementation Checklist

-    To benefit from the automatic reporting engine in pyOpenADR, you should implement the following items yourself:
+    To benefit from the automatic reporting engine in OpenLEADR, you should implement the following items yourself:

     1. Configure the OpenADRServer() instance with your reporting capabilities and requirements
     2. Implement a handlers that can retrieve the reports from your backend system